Does SSI or Disability Help Pay Rent, Utilities, or Heating Costs?

 To apply for LIHEAP, go to LIHEAP.org to find the assistance program in your state and/or search for the LIHEAP program in your county.

 In addition, many companies, such as utility companies and water companies, will work with people who have limited income to lower their monthly costs or set up payment plans.
 Some also offer utility assistance programs with disability discounts.
-You can contact these companies directly and explain your situation to see if your payments can be reduced.
+You can contact your utility companies directly and explain your situation to see if your payments can be reduced.

-How to Get Help With Other Expenses
+How to Get Help With Other Expenses or Difficult Situations

-Depending on the criteria for these programs, you are probably eligible for programs like Medicaid, TANF, and the Supplemental Nutrition Assistance Program (SNAP—formerly called "food stamps").
-You should contact the agencies responsible for administering these programs in your area and see if you are eligible.
+Since SSI eligibility is based partly on having limited income and resources, you'll probably meet the limited income requirements for other federal, state, or local assistance programs.
+You may be eligible for programs like Medicaid, TANF (Temporary Assistance for Families), and the Supplemental Nutrition Assistance Program (SNAP—formerly called food stamps).
+You should contact the agencies responsible for administering these programs in your area and see if you're eligible.

 Many local religious organizations and nonprofit groups also provide rent and food assistance to disabled people.
 You can find nonprofit organizations in your area at GreatNonprofits.org.